narasimhankv/Project-Getting-and-Cleaning-Data/README.md

 # Project-Getting-and-Cleaning-Data

+The readme.md file aims to explain the files present in the main directory of this repo.

-# CodeBook.md
+# CodeBook.md explained

-Explain the execution of run_analysis.R
+* Explains the execution of run_analysis.R

 # run_analysis.R explained